Why Question Shakey?

 Still, some people will only see the old lady and claim that Shakespeare might have had palsy.
 Or they will make a big deal about how de Vere had died in 1604, so a dead man could not have written the plays.
-But could Francis Bacon have edited some or all of de Vere’s old plays?
-Sir Francis Bacon was de Vere’s cousin.
+Yet Chaucer was dead before he became famous.
+So was Emily Dickenson.
+And as far as Francis Bacon goes, could he have edited some or all of de Vere’s old plays?
+Yes.
+Sir Francis Bacon was Edward de Vere’s cousin.

 Therefore, it just depends on how you look at things – sort of like the picture of the old lady or the young one.

 Other folks will claim this is all just snobbery or ignorance.
 But I say not really, it’s more like trying to make sense of a tangled, real-life, 400+- year-old mystery.
 If Edward de Vere had been crowned king, he would have been King Edward VII.
 What’s interesting to me, is that de Vere was in love with a woman with a “dark” complexion and the sonnets talk about the author’s love for a “dark” woman, right?
 Edward de Vere spent six months in the Tower of London because of his love for Anne Vavasour.
 Shakespeare’s play, Titus Andronicus features a play with a Black man and a white woman.
 So does Othello.
 But did you know that King Edward III had also been in love with a woman with a “dark” complexion?
 Her name was Philippa of Hainault and she was the first Black Queen of England.